-Remember a time when you could travel and explore?
+Remember when you could travel and explore?
 I do!
-Unfortunately the situation here hasn’t changed.
-Corona is still a thing, lockdown is still being forced upon us and we hope by October the 18th we are “free” again.
-So instead of dwelling on this stuff let’s look back on last year when we could travel and explore this amazing country.
-Let’s go back to a day trip I made seeing Masada, En Gedi and the Dead Sea and find out more about its history and what it actually is.
+Unfortunately, the situation hasn’t changed here.
+Corona is still a thing, and lockdown is still enforced.
+We hope to be “free” again by October 18th.
+So instead of dwelling on this, let’s look back.
+Last year when we could travel and explore this amazing country.
+Let’s revisit a day trip I made.
+Today we talk about Masada, En Gedi, and the Dead Sea to learn more about their history and significance.

 Masada, meaning fortress in Hebrew, is an old stone fortress located high above the Dead Sea on a tall and very rocky mesa.
 This national park and the ruins of Masada are part of the World renowned UNESCO list and attract visitors around the world who come to see the breathtaking and strategic location of this former fortress.